 The forms of movement include walking, hiking, leisure rollerblading, leisure cycling, recreational swimming, light dancing, moderate housework, washing a car, some childcare

-Follow this link for a more extensive list from the CDC of moderate and vigorous forms of movement. (sourceOpens in a new tab.)
+Follow this link for a more extensive list from the CDC of moderate and vigorous forms of movement. (source)

 Impact Level